zachdrouin/sss-image-categorizer/README.md

 # Image Categorizer

-A tool for automatically categorizing images using OpenAI's GPT-4 Vision API.
-This application helps you quickly add relevant categories to your product images for e-commerce platforms like WooCommerce.
+A tool for automatically categorizing images for Styled Stock Society using OpenAI's GPT-4 Vision API.
+This application helps the Styled Stock Society Team quickly add relevant categories to product images for import into WooCommerce.

+Builds a standalone MacOS application that Elle can use locally without complicated installs.

+Created with curiousity (and windsurf) in a weekend :)

 ## Features

+-
 - Analyze images with AI to automatically suggest appropriate categories
 - Manually select categories to apply to all images
 - Smart integration of manual and AI categorization